On and Off The Court – Chronological Order

 Reason Leaving: Resigned when MI legislative Counsel was created (term ended).
 Was appointed US Judge for Florida Territory ended).

-Party Affiliation: Democratic/Republican
+Party Nomination: Democratic/Republican

 Frederick Bates 2nd Territorial Justice